 Follow the directions on the video for this excellent heart opener and check out last week’s video for part 1.

 Fitness Friday Week 32: Ustrasana- Camel Pose

-Follow the instructions in the video for this nice and gentle backbend.
+Follow the directions on this video for this great “wake up” backbend.

 Legs steal the show of this week’s Fitness Friday video…. partly because this is a series of supine leg stretches, but also partly because I put my camera in the wrong place and you can’t see anything but my legs.

 Put your back down on the ground and enjoy the great slow holds of this winding-down practice.
 It’s perfect as a pre-performance calming sequence or a post-performance cool down to help settle down the adrenaline.

 Follow the instructions on this video.
 You’ll need a yoga strap or a belt to assist you into these deeper stretches.

 This short sequence is the perfect post-travel release.
 Not only does it help to lengthen your back and free your ankle joints, it also helps to drain fluid from your legs and get the blood flowing again.

 To begin, lie on your back and lift your legs up in the air.
 If you feel too much pressure on your core, keep your knees bent.
 As you inhale, point through your toes.
 As you exhale, flex your feet.
 Continue 5-10 times.
 The next time you point your toes, keep them pointed and circle your toes around (like a conductor) for 5-10 rounds, and then circle them the other direction.
 Your ankles might click.
 Don’t panic unless it’s painful.
 The movement helps to get the synovial fluid moving in your joints which helps with range or motion and joint health.